 - Start with letting all staff (clinic and community staff) know about how the group booking will work and how to book patients and clients in.

-- It would have worked better if there was a central booking system e.g. a reception staff member where all clinicians or community workers could book patients and clients.
-This would allow for a more sustainable model.
+- A central booking system e.g. a reception staff member where all clinicians or community workers could book patients and clients would allow for a more sustainable model.

 - Acceptance that non-attendance may sometimes result due to factors mentioned in ‘challenges’.